 It’s important to note that the most obvious sign that you may have an issue with sweating is when nothing really triggers your body to sweat at all.

 As stated, sweating is something that everybody does and for most of the same reasons.
 That said, if you find that you’re sweating more than the average person even when you’re doing nothing at all, you may be living with hyperhidrosis.
 This is a relatively common condition among many in the U.S. and is the result of overactive nerves triggering the body to sweat profusely, even when it doesn’t need to.
 It can affect the hands (palmar) and feet (plantar), the underarms (axillary) and even the face, head and neck area.

-miraDry is an FDA-approved treatment to battle underarm sweating and body odor.
+miraDry is an FDA-cleared treatment to battle underarm sweating and body odor.
 It uses innovative technology to effectively destroy the sweat glands (don’t worry, you have plenty of sweat glands to spare) and even reduces hair growth.
 The best part?
-Only one treatment is typically needed to keep your underarms dry forever and the results are immediate.
+Only one treatment is typically needed to keep your underarms dry forever and the results are immediate and permanent.